-They all follow CRIPPS, door R. 2 E., in procession, BOPADDY last, with doll's head.
+(They all follow Cripps in procession, Bopaddy last, with a doll's head.
 All dancing as before-Music plays "Haste to the Wedding," to end of Act, forte when the party cross the stage, pianissimo when they are off.
+Woodpecker is left alone.)